M.Div. Contextual Education

 Students planning internships should consult with the registrar regarding their enrollment as a student at STH during their time away from campus and with the OCE on the matter of theological supervision for the experience.

-STH students are responsible for creating their own plan for learning via the contextual education, or field-based learning requirement.
+STH students are responsible for creating their own plan for learning via the contextual education.
 This means selecting a site placement and designing and describing learning goals.
 The Office of Contextual Education (OCE) helps by providing the necessary structure for students to navigate the different stages of the process.
-At each stage, students, supervisors, and internship committees are expected to adhere to all deadlines and to follow the procedures for submitting paperwork for the field-based assignment.
-(Sites affiliated with other BTI schools should follow procedures and deadlines for that school, but submit a copy of the Learning Agreement to the OCE when completed).
-Paperwork should not be submitted to the OCE unless it is filled out completely and signed as directed.
+At each stage, students, supervisors, and internship committees are expected to adhere to all schedule deadlines and to follow the procedures for submitting paperwork for the field-based assignment.
+Failure to conform to this schedule may result in postponement of graduation.

 Field-Based Placement Covenant

 The first supervisory session at the field-based site should be scheduled as soon as possible after the covenant has been filed so that negotiation of the learning agreement can begin.
-The Learning Agreement should be submitted by the student by the first Wednesday in October.
+The Learning Agreement should be submitted by the student early in the fall semester.
 The student, supervisor, and internship committee must negotiate and complete the learning agreement using the forms provided.
 Learning agreements establish and delimit goals, objectives, tasks, resources, and the supervision process.
-Serious consideration of this document sets up the learning relationship so crucial in contextual education.
+Serious consideration of this document sets up the learning partnership so crucial in contextual education.
 Particularly in ministry and service vocations, professionals need to be able to negotiate expectations and commitments to attain clarity, accountability, and appropriate limits.
 Over the course of the assignment, it is often necessary to refer back to the original learning agreement to clarify what was specifically meant and what was implied at the outset.